x Disorders of the Extensor Mechanism of the Knee JB (3).docx

 When the tendons are partially torn (or if there is sufficient retinacular tissue still intact), patients might still be able to hold the knee in full extension.

-Figure 4: “Patella alta”, that is, a proximally displaced patella, indicates disruption of the infrapatellar ligament (from https://en.wikipedia.org/wiki/Patellar_tendon_rupture#/media/File:Patellar_tendon_rupture.JPG)
+Figure 4: “Patella alta”, that is, a proximally displaced patella, indicates disruption of the infrapatellar ligament.
+The normal position of the patella is outlined in red (from https://en.wikipedia.org/wiki/Patellar_tendon_rupture#/media/File:Patellar_tendon_rupture.JPG)